<> <> <> <>

 This is why Pilot exists — to make it easier to access hair loss treatment no matter where you live.
 Simply complete an online assessment and one of our Australian doctors will create a personalised hair loss treatment plan just for you.

-All consultations are text-based and your medications are delivered to your home in discreet packaging.
+All consultations are text-based and your treatments are delivered to your home in discreet packaging.
 It's that easy!

 How much does a hairline lowering procedure cost?